 In 2010, the U.S.S.
 Carl Vinson aircraft carrier used it’s nuclear-powered oceanwater desalination capabilities (400,000 gallons/day capacity) to provide relief to the incapacitated water network at Port-au-Prince, Haiti after a devastating earthquake.

 In 2020, South Korea’s Kepco Engineering and Construction Company and Daewoo Shipbuilding and Marine Engineering signed a MOU to develop offshore nuclear plants.
-This team is particularly interesting because they combine one of the best reactor teams with one of the best shipbuilders.
+This team is particularly interesting because they combine one of the best and most mature reactor teams with one of the best shipbuilders.

 With climate change looming, FNPPs may be one of the best ways to build vast amounts of very low-carbon nuclear plants in record-breaking time with unsurpassed quality and economics.
 Tens of millions of dollars have already been spent on a massive amount of environmental impact.
 The Coast Guard, EPA, NRC, and ACRS had reason to sign-off on the concept in the environmentalist era.
 The NRC even accepted modifications made after the TMI accident. professional environmentalists who worked on it came to like the concept.